adelpro/Openadhan/README.md

 # Openadhan
 ![Openadhan](https://openadhan.web.app/images/512x512.png)
 ## About
-Web application made with Reactjs for calculating Muslim prayer times using local (auto) position or manual postion calculated (with city search).
+Web application made with Reactjs for calculating Muslim prayer times using local (auto) position or manual position calculated (with city search).
 Link: ( https://openadhan.web.app )
 ## Features
 ✔ Simple to use.